 2. Impose Penalties

-- Corrective Measures: The DPA can require organizations to take corrective actions to remedy data protection violations.
+- Corrective Measures: The DPA can impose corrective measures on organizations to address data protection contraventions.

 Additional Considerations Under the PDPL